-Brunswick Heads is a great place to visit before or after your tour with us to grab a coffee, a bite to eat (lots of cute cafe options, yummy gelato and an AMAZING bakery) and check out the great mix of independent stores.
+Brunswick Heads is a great place to visit before or after your SUP tour with us to grab a coffee or a bite to eat (lots of cute cafe options - Hoopers has epic burgers, Bruns Bakery is AMAZING with a cabinet full of deliciousness, or grab a yummy gelato from In the Pink).
+There are also a great mix of independent stores to check out.
 The Hotel Brunswick is a beautiful old brick pub across the road from the river.
 It has an outdoor beer garden area which is perfect for enjoying free live music, particularly on Sundays from 4.30pm.

 6. Beaches, beaches, beaches